AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 In order to advance as a fighter, you must meet the following prerequisites:

 - **Strength or Dexterity 13.** Having a fit and able body is important for a fighter, as you maneuver and strike through the battlefield.
-- **Proficient with light armor.** The importance of armor is immense on the battlefield, and can make the difference between a close miss and a fatal blow.
+- **Proficient with Athletics.** In addition to natural talent or physical capability, a fighter must be able to use their body's structure to turn the tide of battle.
-- **Novice with Athletics.** In addition to natural talent or physical capability, a fighter must also know how to best use their body at peak performance.
+- **Proficient armorer or weaponsmith.** A fighter does not simply bear arms; they use them to the peak of their abilities, and which requires knowledge of their structure and form.
 - **Complete special training.** Many people know weapon arts, but not all are prepared for a fighter's training.
 Those who become fighters learn special techniques and ways of fighting in order to become the skilled people they are.